Server(s) Monitoring 101

 • Configure Alerts on the most relevant metrics for your business.
 This will allow you to be more reactive and to be notified if something goes wrong instead of waiting customer to call or for someone to look at the dashboard.

-All the above steps are important to have a first view of the functioning of your infrastructure, we know that it's energy and time consuming because your task is not to monitor: it's to build your apps.
-Make your monitoring solution redundant and resilient (does not break if your primary infrastructure break).
+All the above steps are important to have a first view of the functioning of your infrastructure, we know that it's energy and time-consuming because your task is not to monitor: it's to build your apps.
+Make your monitoring solution redundant and resilient (doesn't break if your primary infrastructure breaks).
 This is out of the box with a SaaS solution 😉.

 If you don't have a Bleemeo account yet, start monitoring your infrastructure today in 30s.